-In the context of the need to review the extent of delegation of reporting arrangements from Full Council to Cabinet and role of Audit and Corporate Governance Committee it is important that the mid-year review is considered by this Committee first, but clearly needs to be referred to Full Council, as should future treasury management outturn reports.
-The mid-year review is attached as Appendix
+5.1 In the context of the need to review the extent of delegation of reporting arrangements from Full Council to Cabinet and role of Audit and Corporate Governance Committee it is important that the mid-year review was considered by the Audit and Corporate Governance Committee first, but clearly needs to be referred to Full Council, as should future treasury management outturn reports.
+The mid-year review is attached as Appendix 1 to this report.

-- 1 to this report.
-Audit and Corporate Governance Committee is asked to consider the mid-year review report and agree that it be referred to Full Council for their consideration and noting. - Also attached as Appendix 2 is the update of the Treasury Management Strategy 2024/25, that was considered and noted by Cabinet as part of the General Fund Revenue Budget 2025/26 and Medium-Term Financial Strategy Report 2025/26 to 2028/29 report, on the 18th November 2024.
+- 5.2 Also attached as Appendix 2 is the update of the Treasury Management Strategy 2024/25, that was considered and noted by Cabinet as part of the General Fund Revenue Budget 2025/26 and Medium-Term Financial Strategy Report 2025/26 to 2028/29 report, on the 18th November 2024.
 The update reflects the reduced asset disposal assumptions, as at September, and the need to redirect capital receipts from the revised capital programme to finance Capitalisation Directions.
 It is important to note that this does not yet include the outcomes of the asset review which was also presented to Cabinet at the 18th November meeting, but the outcomes of which were not likely to be material for the 2025/26 position.
 However, they will be included in the main budget and MTFS report to cabinet in January 2025.
-The Treasury Management Strategy for 2025/26 will be considered by Full Council at its Budget Council meeting in February 2025. - 5.3 It should also be noted that the Capital Financing Requirement assumptions (setting out the council's underlying need to borrow) remain estimated pending finalisation of the backlog accounts process, and further decisions relating to the capital programme as part of the 2025/26 budget process. - 5.4 Audit and Corporate Governance Committee is asked to note the updated strategy document.
-Pending review of the governance arrangements for the Treasury Management Framework, the draft 2025/26 Treasury Management Strategy will be presented to this Committee for review, at its meeting on the 22nd January, prior to February Full Council.
+The Treasury Management Strategy for 2025/26 will be considered by Full Council at its Budget Council meeting in February 2025. - 5.3 It should also be noted that the Capital Financing Requirement assumptions (setting out the council's underlying need to borrow) remain estimated pending finalisation of the backlog accounts process, and further decisions relating to the capital programme as part of the 2025/26 budget process. - 5.4 The Audit and Corporate Governance Committee at its meeting on 10th December 2024 noted the updated strategy document.
+Pending review of the governance arrangements for the Treasury Management Framework, the draft 2025/26 Treasury Management Strategy will be presented to the Committee for review, at its meeting on the 22nd January 2025, prior to February Full Council.